 @Dao interface AppMemoryInfoDao { @Insert(onConflict = OnConflictStrategy.REPLACE) suspend fun upsert(entity: AppMemoryInfo) @Insert(onConflict = OnConflictStrategy.REPLACE) suspend fun upsert(entities: List<AppMemoryInfo>) @Query("SELECT * FROM appMemoryInfo") suspend fun fetchAll(): List<AppMemoryInfo> @Query("SELECT * FROM appMemoryInfo WHERE id = :id") suspend fun fetchById(id: Long): AppMemoryInfo @Query("DELETE FROM appMemoryInfo") suspend fun deleteAll() }

 And that’s it!
-Now I have Room set up in a standalone module, so I’m done, right?
-Well, not so fast.
+Now I have Room set up in a standalone module.
+However, I’m not done yet.

-While I indeed transferred all Room related classes into database
+While all Room related classes reside in the database

-module, any other module that would like to use MyRoomDatabase
+module now, other modules that would like to use MyRoomDatabase

-class would still need to declare Room as a dependency.
-This violates the goal of having Room fully encapsulated in one module, so let’s keep going.
+class would need to declare Room as a dependency.
+This violates the goal of having Room fully encapsulated in one module, so we have more work to do.

 Hiding Room Classes from the External World

-Now I’m going to create a wrapper for MyRoomDatabase
+Now I create a wrapper class around MyRoomDatabase

 and call it MyDatabase